-One of the most prevalent issues associated with hard water is the presence of residue.
-Have you ever noticed white spots or streaks on your dishes after washing them?
-If so, this is likely due to hard water.
-Fortunately, there are numerous solutions available to tackle this issue.
-We suggest installing a soft water system in your home to combat buildup.
-Alternatively, distilled vinegar and some elbow grease can be an effective method for removing tougher stains.
+One of the most common problems associated with hard water involves residue.
+Have you ever noticed white spots and streaks on your tableware after washing the dishes?
+That’s because you have hard water.
+Luckily, there are many solutions available to tackle the problem.
+We recommend having a soft water system installed in your home to combat buildup.
+Alternatively, distilled vinegar and little elbow grease is another great option for removing some of those tougher stains.

-Appliances such as water faucets, dishwashers, and washing machines are also at risk because the minerals found in hard water frequently cause plumbing problems.
-If one of your appliances is malfunctioning, it’s possible that calcium and magnesium deposits are to blame.
+Appliances like water faucets, dishwashers, and washing machines are also at risk because the minerals found in hard water often lead to plumbing problems.
+If one of your appliances is on the fritz, there’s a good chance it is related to calcium and magnesium deposits left behind.

 Perhaps most alarming of all, hard water can potentially affect physical health.
 One study found that babies living with hard water were 87% more likely to develop a skin condition known as eczema.1 Other findings reported risk factors for:

 - Reproductive failure

 Needless to say, soft water is a smart way to go.
 However, if you are experiencing problems with your appliances as a result of hard water buildup, give MET Plumbing & Air Conditioning a call today at 281-603-9949.